 4-Ingredient Feel-Better Tea Instructions

-Squeeze juice of half lemon into mug then add juiced lemon as well.
+Squeeze juice of half lemon into mug then drop in the squeezed lemon as well.

 Next add honey.